Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- This year in away games, Indianapolis is 4-1 against the spread and 3-2 overall.

-- This season, in five road games, Indianapolis has hit the over four times.
+- This year, in five road games, Indianapolis has gone over the total four times.

 Powered by Data Skrive.